 In each case the distance, D, from the wall

 is measured with reference to the front of

 the woofer.
 The dipole woofer has a dipole

 moment, d, equal to the separation between

 front and rear sources.
 The cardioid is

 of d/c, where c is the speed of sound.
 The

 grayed section of the figure shows the

-phantom sources which result from the reflection off the
+phantom sources which result from the

 reflection off the wall behind the woofers.